leoosborne/waterfall-finder/README.md

 ## Project Requirements
 1. "Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app."
-    - [yes] Retrieve data from the accuweather  API (to be used in the function below), and store in maps.
+    - [yes] Retrieve data from the AccuWeather API (to be used in the function below), and store in maps.
     - [yes] How much rain has fallen for the past 24 hours as measured by the closest weather provider.

 2. "Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app."